The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 Best for: mid-market and enterprise teams running account-based programs.

-Demandbase is less a contact-lookup tool than a full account-based marketing platform.
-It aggregates firmographic, technographic, and intent data, and its website visitor identification surfaces which target accounts are on your site before they fill in a form.
-Pricing is quote-only, commonly reported from around $24,000 a year, so it sits in ZoomInfo's price tier rather than below it.
-For a small business it's overkill.
-A marketing-led team running ABM at scale, though, gets real mileage from the account intelligence.
-Treat it as a different category, not a cheaper swap.
+Demandbase isn't really a contact-lookup tool.
+It's a full account-based marketing platform that pulls firmographic, technographic, and intent data together, and its visitor identification tells you which target accounts are on your site before anyone fills in a form.
+Pricing is quote-only and commonly reported from around $24,000 a year, which puts it in ZoomInfo's tier rather than under it.
+For a small business that's absurd.
+A marketing-led team running ABM at scale will get that money back out of the account intelligence, which is the only reason it's on the list at all.
+Treat it as a different category of purchase rather than a cheaper swap for ZoomInfo.

-What users say: Demandbase's G2 reviewers (accessed July 2026) rate the account prioritization and intent insights highly.
-Then they warn you about the ramp.
-There are a lot of segments and scores, and getting them set up and readable takes real time.
+What users say: Demandbase's G2 reviewers (accessed July 2026) rate the account prioritization and the intent insights highly, then warn you about the ramp.
+There are a lot of segments and scores in there, and getting them configured and readable takes real time.

-Pros: best-in-class ABM, strong intent and technographic data, enterprise integrations.
-Cons: enterprise pricing only; overkill for small business.
+Pros: the ABM tooling is the best here, with strong intent and technographic data and enterprise integrations behind it.
+Cons: enterprise pricing only, and overkill for a small business.

 10. LeadIQ: Best for SDR Workflow Integration